 Final Thoughts on Robinhood

 For the longest time, I’ve known I should start investing but wasn’t sure where to start.
 On that note, Robinhood has proven to be an extremely easy way to start buying stocks without having to pay commissions or fees.
-Furthermore, as I do start to learn the ropes and am ready to take my portfolio to the next level, it’s nice to know that Robinhood continues to increase their offerings.
-Beyond their expansion into crypto, Robinhood is also in the process of rolling out an options trading platform seems like the next logical step in furthering my investment education.
+Furthermore, as I do start to learn the ropes and am ready to take my portfolio to the next level, it’s nice to know that Robinhood continues to expand their offerings.
+While my adventures may have been a bust so far, Robinhood’s options trading platform seems like the next logical step in furthering my investment education.

 Finally, compared to other beginner-friendly investing apps like Acorns, I think I actually prefer Robinhood as it allows me to buy specific stocks instead of a bundle of investments.
 At the same time it’s important to note that this means it’s on you to diversify your own investments — not to mention that Robinhood only allows you to buy full shares of stock whereas Acorns might invest your change in partial shares and other investments.